Homeowner guide

 What are the protected classes under the Fair Housing Act?

 Race, color, religion, national origin, sex, familial status (having children under 18), and disability.
 Many states extend additional protections to sexual orientation, gender identity, source of income, age, and marital status.
+State protections are in addition to, not instead of, federal protections.

 Can an HOA have adult-only rules?